 From Human Resources down to your Professional Janitorial Staff, making an informed decision means you need to have the correct information.
 As a Professional Facilities Service company, HBM, does exactly that.
 We provide you with the operational information you need while simultaneously working a pro-active plan that reduces risk.

 Provides support services in the area of Human Resources.
 This position includes recruitment, hiring, background and reference checks, required forms, handbook updates, leave of absence, workers compensation, and employee training.

 Responsible for supervising multi-disciplinary teams of staff including construction, cleaning, maintenance, grounds, and security.
 These Directors are skilled at developing long term maintenance strategies, budgeting, project management, and working closely with the school leadership team to meet the community goals.

 Oversees building and grounds maintenance.
 Operates and maintains custodial functions.
 Ensures security and emergency preparedness procedures are implemented properly.
 Ensures that the facility is clean and maintained according to company policy and procedures.

-Develop and implement security policies and procedures necessary for protecting the campus and students.
-They design and educate employees on emergency response action.
-They also implement safety regulations and procedures to minimize the risk of campus injuries or death.
+Develops and implements security policies and procedures necessary for protecting the campus and students.
+This position is also responsible for designing and educating employees on an emergency response action.

 This is the journey-level class in the series.
 Performs maintenance work as a specialist and a lead worker in areas such as landscaping, carpentry, plumbing, irrigation, electrical, and equipment operation and maintenance.
 Plans, assigns, and reviews the work of staff performing a variety of skilled, semi-skilled, and unskilled tasks in the construction, maintenance, and repair of campus grounds, structures, and equipment.
 Also performs other work as required.